 |Application Deadline||Rolling application deadline; apply now for next start date

 *All stated financial information is subject to change.

 The Leadership and Global Perspectives DMin program focuses on equipping Christian leaders in faith-based nonprofit organizations and churches to confidently, constructively, and effectively carry out the mission of the gospel of Jesus Christ in an increasingly interconnected world.

-The program emphasizes leadership development focused on the social sciences, theology, and contemporary practices in world-wide Christianity.
-It is not a degree in missiology.
-Rather, it is a guided exploration of the rapidly changing landscape of Christianity all over the world.
-Whether a local pastor in Kansas, a business leader in South Korea, or a nonprofit director in Kenya, this program is designed to help the student see more clearly what God is doing at home and abroad.
+The program emphasizes leadership development, utilizing the social sciences, theology, and contemporary practices in world-wide Christianity.
+It is not aimed at a degree in missiology.
+Rather, the program is a guided exploration of the fluid landscape of world Christianity.
+Whether a local pastor in Kansas, a business leader in South Korea, or a non-profit director in Kenya, this program is designed to help the student see more clearly what God is doing at home and abroad.

-Students participate in a learning experience that is bigger than the challenges that they face.
-Through a series of real-world experiences in a variety of global venues students engage with Christian leaders, who are making a difference.
-Students join a network of like-minded leaders who are transforming lives, empowering communities, or engaging in social entrepreneurship as a witness to the love of Christ.
-Together, they explore ministry leadership at the intersection of the global and local church, world and culture with Dr. Clark in a flexible, online learning environment.
-Under the coaching of an academic advisor, students pursue customized research in topics directed toward their own ministry context.
-This combination of dynamic learning experiences is designed to empower students to boldly lead their communities in innovative ministry for the sake of the gospel.
+Students participate in a growing learning community that is larger than the challenges that they face.
+Through a series of real-world engagements in a variety of global venues, students engage with Christian leaders who are making a difference: transforming lives, empowering communities, and engaging in social entrepreneurship as a witness to the love of Christ.
+Together they explore ministry leadership at the intersection of the global and local church, exegeting a variety of cultures with Dr. Clark in a flexible, online learning environment.
+Customized research topics are pursued with the coaching of an academic advisor, in subjects arising from their own ministry context.
+This combination of dynamic and contextual learning will empower students to boldly lead their communities in innovative ministry for the sake of the gospel.